thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 Now for the interesting bit, so pay attention here, as this is really important!
 1. In the certificate section press the add or remove a certificate.
 This will open a new view, where you should be able to select the signing certificate we imported before.
 Then hit select in the bottom
 2. In certificate type, select "Publisher".
 Because remember we selected the signing certificate of Adobe, which is a Publisher certificate.
 This is the most commonly used scenario.
 Very rarely would we ever choose to whitelist certificate authorities, as this could cause unpredictable and unexpected elevations using EPM!
 * Once you have added the signing certificate, you can save the rule already.
-But consider the impact of this: All files signed with this exact Adobe signing certificate, can be elevated with admin permissions?
+But consider the impact of this: All files signed with this exact Adobe signing certificate, can be elevated with admin permissions, using EPM.
 Is this what you want?
 * Consider adding more attributes.
 If you only want to allow Adobe Reader for instance, you can consider also adding a file name.
 However, also consider this: Simply adding the file name, then the user can download another adobe product, and simply rename the installer to that given filename, and elevate that file.
 So if you only want a specific app, consider adding more metadata for the file!
 Think Get-FileAttributes again
-3. After adding the signing adobe signing certificate, let's save and apply the elevation rule
+3. After adding the signing adobe signing certificate, let's save and apply the elevation rule and take it for a spin.

+# Wrapping up
+In this blog post we learned the following:
+* What is EPM and what can it currently offer
+* What is a PAM Solution
+* How does EPM Deploy and work on the Windows Endpoint
+* How to craft elevation rules, using the different levers and toggles at our disposal

+## Things I didn't cover in this blog that you can check out or should know:
+1. **Support Approved**: Try to craft an elevation rule and then choose "Support approved" and go through and elevation so you can see the flow.
+This can save you valuable time for one-time configuration changes and one-time installs requests.
+Why have ServiceDesk spend time doing this manually, when you can empower the end-user to do it themselves?
+2. **Reporting**: Under the Endpoint Privilege Manager section in Intune, you can press "Reports" to see reports of how EPM and Administrator rights is used in your org.
+TL;DR: Managed Elevation = An elevation rule facilitated an elevation on an endpoint.
+Unmanaged Elevation = A local administrator on the device elevated a process, not using EPM.
+3. **Secure Virtual Account**: When you elevate a process it is elevated in a virtual account that EPM creates. it goes like so: MEM\<domain>_username_$.
+This is for security reasons.
+The EPM team has also explained this is done because EPM and UAC is 2 different technlogies.
+EPM doesn't integrate or communicate with UAC today.
+Some